WHAT YOU GET

 To become a fully trained and activated NET volunteer, we ask you to complete several steps:

 STEP 1: Complete the NET registration form.
 When you complete this step, you will be added to the NET database as an "Applicant" to the program.
-You will also receive NET orientation information via email, which includes a link to this NET Applicant checklist.
+You will also receive NET orientation information and the weekly NET Bulletin via email.

 STEP 2: Complete the Online Preparedness Training.
 The Online Preparedness Training is a series of 17 videos on basic preparedness (all together, they add up to about two hours of viewing time).
 Once you have finished watching the videos, take a brief quiz.
 Passing the quiz is a prerequisite for the Basic NET training class; once you pass it, you are cleared to take a Basic NET class.